scala/docs.scala-lang/_overviews/contribute/add-guides.md

 ## Why Contribute New Learning Material?

-As [Heather Miller writes][why-contribute], contributing to [docs.scala-lang.org][home] is critical to making Scala accessible to newcomers, experience programmers, and anyone who is curious.
+As [Heather Miller writes][why-contribute], contributing to [docs.scala-lang.org][home] is critical to making Scala accessible to newcomers, experienced programmers, and anyone who is curious.
 It is also a fantastic way to contribute for anyone who is comfortable using Scala, but maybe does not want to get involved with complex tools like the compiler.